Senior Thesis and Research Projects

 James Henry Mays and the 22nd Virginia Volunteer Infantry

-A research project is similar, but more specialized and usually more advanced than a tutorial, requiring greater independence and originality on the part of the student.
+A research project is similar to a senior thesis but is more specialized and advanced than a tutorial, requiring greater independence and originality on the part of the student.
 Students conduct scholarly research with a view to producing substantial work in the form of a term paper or report.
+Recent projects:

 Genetic Links to Schizophrenia